HarnoorOberai/Coursework-Ethereum-Analysis-/README.md

 ## DATASET OVERVIEW
 Ethereum is a blockchain based distributed computing platform where users may exchange currency (Ether), provide or purchase services (smart contracts), mint their own coinage (tokens), as well as other applications.
 The Ethereum network is fully decentralised, managed by public-key cryptography, peer-to-peer networking, and proof-of-work to process/verify transactions.

 Whilst you would normally need a CLI tool such as GETH to access the Ethereum blockchain, recent tools allow scraping all block/transactions and dump these to csv's to be processed in bulk; notably Ethereum-ETL.
 These dumps are uploaded daily into a repository on Google BigQuery.
-We have used this source as the dataset for this coursework.
+We have used this source as the dataset for this project.

 A subset of the data available on BigQuery is provided at the HDFS folder /data/ethereum.
 The blocks, contracts and transactions tables have been pulled down and been stripped of unneeded fields to reduce their size.
 We have also downloaded a set of scams, both active and inactive, run on the Ethereum network via etherscamDB which is available on HDFS at /data/ethereum/scams.json.